Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 Last day!!
 Added two more sounds and implemented logic to change the guideline symbol based on which ball, which player, and which group is assigned.

+# Dev Log

+## Working Features
+- Balls collide with the edges of the table, including diagonal ones\*
+- Balls collide with each other\*\*
+- The mouse controls aim of the cue stick, with adjustable power
+- Balls are potted into a rack
+- Guidelines coming out of the cue stick describe the trajectory\*\* of the contact ball and whether or not hitting a ball results in a foul
+- Ball-in-hand fouls are handled, with players being able to move the cue ball around the table\*\*\* before breaking or after a foul
+- Rules of 8 ball pool account for winning, losing, fouling, and determining groups.
+- Player icons glow, and respective racks are outlined based on whose turn it is.
+- Racks near player icons fill and empty based on the determined groups and what balls have been potted already
+- Sounds indicate the start of a game, ball collisions, potting balls, and the end of each turn.

+## Broken Features and Bugs

+## Resources

+## Possible Improvements